Bashnett/Bashnett.github.io/static/writeups/instant/instant-htb.md

 ![NMAP](/static/writeups/instant/6.png)

-we can see documentation of api used in instant.htb, lets test read log functionality using '/read/logs' api endpoint using burpsuite:
+I can see documentation of api used in instant.htb, lets test read log functionality using '/read/logs' api endpoint using burpsuite:

 ![NMAP](/static/writeups/instant/7.png)

-Remember, we found jwt token of admin earlier.
-API can be used using 'admin' user so, we have to add header 'Authorization:FOUND_JWT_TOKEN' and test out '/read/logs' api endpoint:
+I had found jwt token of admin earlier.
+API can be used using 'admin' user so, I added header 'Authorization:FOUND_JWT_TOKEN' and test out '/read/logs' api endpoint:

 ![NMAP](/static/writeups/instant/8.png)

-now we can use these functionality, testing 'view/logs' functionality creates file called 1.log in `/home/shirohige/logs/1.log` lets read it using '/read/log'
+now I can use these functionality, testing 'view/logs' functionality creates file called 1.log in `/home/shirohige/logs/1.log`

+lets read it using '/read/log'

 ![NMAP](/static/writeups/instant/9.png)

-file contains can be read as shown in picture above, lets test if we can perform directory traversal in this endpoint:
+file contains can be read as shown in picture above, lets test if I can perform directory traversal in this endpoint:

 ![NMAP](/static/writeups/instant/10.png)

-and BOOM, we are able to read contains of other files, lets keep the username from '/etc/passwd' and when testing '/view/logs' we were in user directory of user:shirohige.
+and BOOM, I am able to read contains of other files, lets keep the username from '/etc/passwd' and when testing '/view/logs' I was in user directory of user:shirohige.

-Now, after rewinding we know SSH is open in this machine, lets read 'id_rsa' contains of the file which is usually located in '/home/user/.ssh/':
+Now, from nmap scan i knew SSH is open in this machine, lets read 'id_rsa' contains of the file which is usually located in '/home/user/.ssh/':

 ![NMAP](/static/writeups/instant/11.png)